 Consequences of Overstaying

 If you stay in the U.S. for more than 180 days after the B status has expired, this can lead to rather severe outcomes.
-You could be banned from applying for further immigration benefits for a few years even decades.
-Such concerns can be evaded if one complies with the authorized period of stay permitted by the country.
+You might face a ban on applying for further immigration benefits for several years or even decades.
+You can avoid such concerns by complying with the authorized period of stay permitted by the country.

 Required Documentation